The IFB Beat 7-7 Edition

 We are thrilled to have these new team members on board and are confident they will contribute greatly to our continued success.
 Please be sure to give them a warm welcome!

-Employee Spotlight: Featuring Stanley Mills, Asheville Facility
+Employee Spotlight Featuring Joe Sprouse, Asheville Facility

 Q: Where did you grow up?